 The die is cast against these good officers as a constant challenge to maintain their professional ethics.
 Some refuse to be manipulated.
 Some refuse to violate their principles of integrity.
 But all live in fear that they will become individual targets of vicious retaliation if they fail to turn a blind eye towards the types of serious problems that are systemic in the organizational culture of the Hollywood Police Department.

-It is now eerily predictive to read excerpts of my letter submitted to the City Manager long years ago in 1998 announcing my intent to retire from the Hollywood Police Department:
+It is now eerily predictive to read excerpts of my letter submitted to the City Manager long years ago announcing my intent to retire from the Hollywood Police Department:

 “I have refused to be bullied.
 I have refused to be intimidated.
 And, I have refused to be threatened into doing something that is “wrong” by a group bent on maintaining a culture that will forever be to the detriment of our collective reputation as members of the Hollywood Police Department; past, present and future.